jamesdabbs/jamesdabbs.github.io/_posts/2014-05-21-working-smarter.md

 Your web (or DRb or whatever) server is running in a process.
 Most worker systems will start a separate manager process (usually with a `rake` task or something similar) that will spawn a collection of workers in either processes (DelayedJob, Resque) or threads (Sidekiq).
 If each worker requires a Rails app (which it usually does), that means Sidekiq can spin up a whole lot more workers with a whole lot less memory.
 The tradeoff there is that your code (including all of the gems that it depends on) _has_ to be threadsafe.
 Unless you like debugging thread race conditions (hint: you don't).
 [Caveat emptor](https://github.com/mperham/sidekiq/wiki/Problems-and-Troubleshooting#thread-safe-libraries).

 SuckerPunch is the outlier here - it runs jobs in threads inside your server process.
 If you think this is brittle, you are right.
 So why consider it?
-In a word: free <a href="#note1">[1]</a>.
+In a word: free<sup><a href="#fn1" id="ref1">1</a></sup>.
 Because it runs entirely inside one process, you can have background workers on Heroku without forking out for an extra dyno (no pun intended).

 ### Built-in Features